Trending

 How to Do It:

-• Look up at the ceiling, hold for a few seconds, then look down at the floor.
+• First, start by looking upwards, then hold for a few seconds, and finally, move down and look at the floor.

 • Repeat each direction 5-10 times.